[HISTORY: Adopted by the Council of the Borough of Baden as indicated in article histories. Amendments noted where applicable.]

 Notwithstanding any of the above, however, all structures shall be designed and constructed so as to have the capability of resisting the hydrostatic and hydrodynamic loads and pressures and effects of buoyancy of the one-hundred-year flood.

-In addition to the permit application requirements normally required under the Borough Building Code, as amended,
+In addition to the permit application requirements normally required under the Borough Building Code, as amended, the Borough Building Inspector shall require the following specific information to be included as part of the application for a building permit:

 A plan which details the existing and proposed contours and elevation, in relation to mean sea level, of the ground and the lowest floor of proposed construction; one-hundred-year flood elevations and other associated factors, such as pressures and impact forces, etc.; storage elevations; size of the structure; location and elevations of streets; water supply; sanitary facilities; soil types and floodproofing measures, including specific reference to the level of the floodproofing in relation to the one-hundred-year flood.